Why should a company issue on the debt market?

 - definition of term sheets and participation in the negotiation of legal documents

-Over the last ten years, Redbridge DTA has assisted nearly 50 companies in the execution of various types of refinancing projects including syndicated loans, club deals and amend-&-extend transactions.
-Our approach is based on a unique methodology for structuring and negotiating loans.
-Each mission is customized to meet our client’s specific requirements.
+Syndicated loans & Club deals – Over the last fifteen years, Redbridge DTA has assisted nearly 65 companies in the execution of various types of refinancing projects including syndicated loans, club deals and amend-&-extend transactions.

 - identifying financing and liquidity needs